ds-102/fa20/resources.md

 We will be posting all lecture materials on the course syllabus.

 Here is a collection of resources that may help you learn more about various concepts and skills covered in the class.
 Learning by reading is a key part of being a well-rounded data scientist.
 We will not assign mandatory reading but instead encourage you to look at these materials.
-If you find something helpful, post it on Piazza, and consider contributing it to the course website.

-You can send us changes to the course website by [forking](https://help.github.com/articles/fork-a-repo/) and sending a [pull request](https://help.github.com/articles/about-pull-requests/) to the [course website github repository](https://github.com/ds-102/fa20).
-You will then become part of the history of the DS 102 class at Berkeley.

 ## Web References

-In this class we will be using several key python libraries.
+In this class we will be using several key libraries.
 Here are their documentation pages:

 * **The Bash Command Line:**
   * [Linux and Bash](https://drive.google.com/file/d/0B6nL03OcEignTGowRkNCZzN6T00/view): Intro to Linux, Cloud Computing (which you can skip for the purposes of this class), and the Bash command line.
 You can skip all portions that don't pertain to using the command line.